Erin Brockovich (film): Development and writing

 After three big-name directors passed on helming the film, Jersey Films approached Steven Soderbergh, who already had a relationship with the production company due to his 1998 film Out of Sight.
 Soderbergh was selected to direct because he was known for being a good director of women.
 "I knew he would treat this character with a lot of respect and not make her silly.
 He did it with Jennifer Lopez [in Out of Sight] and Andie MacDowell [in Sex, Lies, and Videotape]," said Santos Shamberg.
 Said Soderbergh: "It's rare to find human-sized heroes, and I was just captivated by [Erin] and her relationship with Ed and the fact that it was a story about people who made certain sacrifices and stood on certain principles without being a screed."
 Soderbergh was also drawn to the project for the opportunity to direct a film in which the female protagonist is in every scene in the film, something he had never done before.

 Santos Shamberg pictured Julia Roberts in the lead role from the outset, but producers thought her casting would be a long shot.
-However, the script was slipped to Roberts' agent and the actress expressed enthusiasm in taking on the lead role and working with Soderbergh.
+However, the script was slipped to Roberts' agent and Roberts expressed enthusiasm in taking on the lead role and working with Soderbergh.
 In doing the film, Roberts became the first actress at that time to be paid $20 million.

 Filming

 The film was shot in 1999 over eleven weeks, of which five took place in Ventura, California.
+Additionally, the small town of Boron, in eastern Kern County, was primarily used as a stand in filming location for Hinkley.
 Richard LaGravenese did an uncredited script polish.

 Brockovich herself appears in the film as a waitress, while Edward Masry appears as a diner patron sitting behind her.
 A judge who delivered a key ruling in the PG&E case was played by the actual judge.

 The scene where a PG&E attorney is afraid to drink from a glass of water after Brockovich and Masry inform her that it came from Hinkley wells was altered for dramatic effect, but did actually take place during a trial.

 A scene that was cut from the final version showed Erin becoming sick from the toxins, which happened in real life.
 Soderbergh excised the scene as he "didn't want people to think that this was going to turn into one of those movies where the protagonist gets terminally ill.
 It was a tough call, because Erin really did get sick and was hospitalized for a while."

 Erin Brockovich performed well with test audiences but executives at Universal Pictures were worried that audiences would be turned off by the title character's use of profane language.